ramit21/gen-ai/README.md

 2. **Overlap**: How many tokens overlap between different chunks.
 This decides contextual continiuity between different chunks.
 An overlap of 0 means all chunks are treated separately.
 And, too much overlap can lead to redundancy and inefficiency.

+You can use Langchain text split playground to play with your data and arrive at optimal chunk size and overlap values - https://langchain-text-splitter.streamlit.app/.

 **Firecrawl**: It is a SAAS tool that is used to scrape website urls, and create RAG vector strore embeddings.
 It integrates very easily with Langchain.

 **Agents**: Langchain can intgrate with various agents that generate some python code and run at the backend , eg QR code generator, CSV file processor etc. But since these Agents run code at backend based on user prompts, these come with their own set of risks.
 A promp injection attack can make a malicious code to run on server and have some ill effects like data leakage etc. Hence the input text must be properly sanitised before invoking agents.